Dad is turning 70 during lockdown. We cancel the surprise family holiday to Craster.

 ‘I thought you’d forget my allergy.’
 She raises her eyebrows.
 ‘Actually, a traditional Victoria sandwich is made with raspberry jam.’

 ‘Nothing traditional about this one,’ I say, marching round to Mum and Dad’s back door.

 We take our socially distanced places on opposite ends of the patio.
-Mum and Dad are in the middle, peering out of the door.
+Mum and Dad are in the middle but indoors, peering out of the open door.

 ‘Surprise,’ I shout, revealing the cake.

 Mum elbows him out of the way.
 ‘You’ve made afternoon tea!’
 She’s unable to hide the excitement in her voice.
 ‘Who’d have thought it?
 And Liz is cleaning now, too.
 She’s even disinfecting her door handles.’

 Of all the things I’ve done in my life, it’s the door handles that seem to instil the most pride.

 She turns to Sarah.
 ‘And have you put on any weight?
 Liz has.’

 ‘It depends which tile I put the scales on,’ Sarah says.
 ‘I’m the thinnest I’ve ever been, or not…’